Pconti31/GUIslice-Solutions/apps/progress-percent/README.md

 <p>
-To install this version simply delete GUIslice/src/elem/XProgress.h and XProgress.c and copy XProgress.<cpp h> inside the sub-folder "elem" to your GUIslice/src/elem folder.
+To install this version simply delete GUIslice/src/elem/XProgress.h and XProgress.c and copy XProgress.cpp and XProgress.h inside the subfolder "elem" to your GUIslice/src/elem folder.
 </p>

 <p>